A Tale of Santa Claus, Hypergraphs and Matroids: An algorithm for Matroid Max-Min Allocation

-and solving for $\ell$ shows $\frac{\log(|X|)}{\log \big(1+\frac{\varepsilon^2 }{4} \big)} \geq \ell$.
+As seen in Lemma~\ref{lem:ConstantSizeSwap}, $ |X| \geq |B_{\leq \ell}|\geq \left(1+c \right)^{\ell} \cdot |B_0|, $ and solving for $\ell$ shows $\frac{\log(|X|)}{\log \left(1+c \right)} \geq \ell$.
 Thus the total number of layers at any step in the algorithm is $O(\log|X|)$.
-Note after each collapse of the layers, the matching $M$ and possibly the independent set $S$ are updated.
-However, the fixed exposed node $i_0$ will remain in $S$ until the very last iteration in which the algorithm finds an edge $e_1$ that augments the matching.
+After each collapse of the layers, the matching $M$, and possibly the independent set $S$, are updated.
+However, the fixed exposed node $i_0$ will remain in $S$ until the very last iteration, in which the algorithm finds an edge $e_1$ to augment the matching.
 Before we begin discussing the proof guaranteeing our algorithm terminates, we need a lemma to compare the number of blocking edges after a layer is collapsed to the number of blocking edges at the beginning of the iteration.

-\begin{lemma} Let $\tilde{\ell}$ be the index of the collapsed layer and let $B'$ be the updated blocking edges after a collapse step.
-Then, $|B'_{\leq \tilde{\ell}}| \leq |B_{\leq \tilde{\ell}}| \cdot (1- \frac{\varepsilon^2}{4} \cdot \gamma )$. \end{lemma} \begin{proof} Recall $B'_{\tilde{\ell}} = B_{\tilde{\ell}} \setminus F$ for $F$ the edges of $M$ covering $\tilde{C}$.
-Further, the blocking edges in layers indexed less than $\tilde{\ell}$ are not effected in the iteration.
-Hence
+\begin{lemma} Let $\widetilde{\ell}$ be the index of the collapsed layer and let $B'$ be the updated blocking edges after a collapse step.
+Then, $|B'_{\leq \widetilde{\ell}}| \leq |B_{\leq \widetilde{\ell}}| \cdot \max \left \{1- \gamma \cdot \phi \cdot \mu , 1-\gamma \cdot \kappa \cdot c \right \}$. \end{lemma} \begin{proof} Recall $B'_{\widetilde{\ell}} = B_{\widetilde{\ell}} \setminus \widetilde{M}$ for $\widetilde{M}$ the edges of $M$ covering $\widetilde{C}$.
+Further, the blocking edges in layers indexed less than $\widetilde{\ell}$ are not effected in the iteration.
+Hence $ |B'_{\leq \widetilde{\ell}}| = |B'_{\leq \widetilde{\ell}-1}| + |B'_{ \widetilde{\ell}}|=|B_{\leq \widetilde{\ell}-1}| + |B'_{ \widetilde{\ell}}| $.